CONTACT US | TERMS AND CONDITIONS

 MAKER MARKS - 5

 Voos is well known for being the primary manufacturer of mid to late period German Army daggers with etched blades and high quality Generic daggers with additional cost extra's.
 I do not plan on going into the rights and wrongs of blade etches in this section as the subject is rather involved and virtually impossible to tackle without high resolution pictures.
-Correct examples however are almost always matched with the Generic type A cross-guard and bear the fifth style single oval trademark. ( Voos did use the Wingen 2nd or Generic B but these are normally found sans etch ).
+Correct examples however are almost always matched with the Generic type cross-guard and bear the fifth style single oval trademark. ( Many of the Generic type "B" versions are actually sourced from the Wingen company ).

-Voos assembled a variety of early configuration daggers using fittings from numerous manufacturers but they did not produce their own parts early in the period.
+Voos assembled a variety of early configuration daggers using fittings from numerous manufacturers but as far as we know they did not produce their own parts early in the period.
 All but the earliest will have a nickel plated blade.

-( E-Pack 1st ) The earliest Voos production dagger featured the typical Pack 1st style fittings but with a few variants observed.
-In most cases these daggers will have the usual slant grip, 1st Pack cross-guard, 14 leaf pommel, a tapered tang polished blade bearing the double oval trademark ( very rare examples - snake with stump ) and a Pack twin dome headed screw scabbard.
+E-Pack 1st ) The earliest Voos production dagger featured the typical Pack 1st style fittings but with a few variants observed.
+In most cases these daggers will have the usual slant grip, 1st Pack cross-guard, 14 leaf pommel, a tapered tang polished blade bearing the double oval trademark ( very rare examples - snake with stump ) and a Pack or Wingen scabbard.
 However several variants have been noted, which included all the above but with a later non-slant type B grip, scabbards with twin flat head side screws and occasionally nickel plated blades.
 More in keeping with Heller assembly techniques than E-Pack.

-( Generic ) The majority of Voos maker marked daggers will feature the Generic type A cross-guard.
-In most cases these Generic daggers feature the last style oval Voos trademark, it is thought the horizontal stamped TM was only used on the first production run of Generic daggers and was in use for a short time only.
+Generic ) The majority of Voos maker marked and non-marked etched daggers will feature the Generic type cross-guard.
+In most cases these Generic etched daggers feature the last style oval Voos trademark, it is thought the horizontal stamped TM was only used on the plain bladed versions featuring Generic parts.
 The firm continued to use the nickel plated blades and introduced blade etching on this configuration of German army dagger.
-It was this high quality blade etching that was to become synonymous years later as a Voos speciality.
-As far as I am aware original Voos etched examples will always feature the Generic type A cross-guard and if maker marked, the last style trademark.
+It was this high quality blade etching that was to become synonymous years later as a Voos specialty.
+As far as I am aware original Voos etched examples will always feature the Generic type cross-guard and if maker marked, the last style trademark.
 A large number of these blade etched daggers can be found without a trademark which is a little surprising as you would have thought the company would have wanted to broadcast it's name on such a high quality item.
 These unmarked etched daggers and indeed all blade etches need to scrutinized, reproductions are prevalent.
 Occasionally the firm also added additional cost extra's as part of the Generic dagger offering to include ivory and glass grips.

 1935 1935/6